Uox KO Mice

 2. The survival curve

 Figure 2.
-The survival curve of homozygous Uox-/- mice.
-Mice were grouped and given different concentrations of allopurinol, and survival status was monitored weekly.
-The results showed that the survival rate of Uox-/- mice in the G2 low-dose allopurinol group was always at 100%, while the survival rate of the other three groups started to decrease at 4 weeks.
-At the 10 weeks, the survival rates of the G1, G3, and G4 groups were 75%, 25%, and 25%, respectively.
+Survival curve of homozygous Uox KO mice.
+Mice were divided into groups and given different concentrations of allopurinol, and their survival status was monitored weekly.
+The results showed that the survival rate of the G2 low-dose allopurinol group remained at 100%, while the survival rates of the other three groups began to decline after 4 weeks.
+At 10 weeks, the survival rates of the G1, G3, and G4 groups were 75%, 25%, and 25%, respectively.

 References